iSaluki/phhs6/content/sixth/Business/Units/fh/ManagingOrganisationalCulture.md

 - A strong culture is where employees agree with the firm's corporate values and are committed to helping the firm in the long-term.
 Such staff are loyal and hence turnover is low.

+### Handy's Four Types of Culture

+- Charles Handy devised a model which identified four distinct types of culture that might exist within an organisation
+- This theory explores classifications of business structures and organisation based upon the functions and roles of the individual.